 - Infections.
 An infection of the abdominal lining (peritonitis) is a common complication of peritoneal dialysis.
 An infection can also develop at the site where the catheter is inserted to carry the cleansing fluid (dialysate) into and out of your abdomen.
 The risk of infection is greater if the person doing the dialysis isn't adequately trained.

 - Weight gain.
 The dialysate contains sugar (dextrose).
-Absorbing some of the dialysate might cause you to take in several hundred extra calories a day, leading to weight gain.
+Absorbing some of the dialysate might cause you to take in hundreds of extra calories daily, leading to weight gain.
 The extra calories can also cause high blood sugar, especially if you have diabetes.

 - Hernia.
 Holding fluid in your abdomen for long periods may strain your muscles.